Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Related Work

 \subsection{Federated Learning with Domain Shifts}

 Domain shift is a long-standing challenge for federated learning.
-Liu \textit{et al.}~\cite{liu2021feddg} transmitted the domain information across clients through continuous frequency space interpolation.
-However, the transmit operations can introduce additional costs and risks of data privacy leakage.
-Li \textit{et al.}~\cite{li2021fedbn} observed that a portion of the domain-specific information is concealed within the batch normalization (BN) layer, and they suggested aggregating non-BN layers to obtain a robust global model.
-Li \textit{et al.} \cite{li2023adversarial} and Huang \textit{et al.} \cite{huang2022learn} emphasized the use of personalized models over a shared global model to enhance model generalization.
-However, both of these approaches necessitate the inclusion of additional discriminators and public data, which can impose a significant computational burden on either the participant or the server side.
-Huang \textit{et al.}~\cite{huang2023rethinking} tackled the domain shift issue using prototype learning, incorporating cluster prototypes and unbiased prototypes for feature regularization.
-Zhang \textit{et al.}~\cite{zhang2023federated} dynamically tailored model aggregating weights of local models to compensate for the generalization gaps between global and local models caused by domain shift.
+Previous approaches can be divided into regularization-based, aggregation-based, and personalized ones. \textbf{Regularization-based methods} implemented regularization on model parameters~\cite{li2020federated, shoham2019overcoming, karimireddy2020scaffold} or feature embeddings~\cite{li2021model, huang2023rethinking, guo2023fedbr, wu2023fediic} to address the objective inconsistency induced by domain shift. \textbf{Aggregation-based methods} dynamically adjust aggregation weights based on data quality~\cite{ma2023federated}, estimated client contribution~\cite{jiang2023fair}, generalization gap between global and local models~\cite{zhang2023federated}, layer-wise divergence~\cite{rehman2023dawa} or performance on proxy dataset~\cite{li2023revisiting}. \textbf{Personalized methods} aggregated domain-agnostic layers, while customizing domain-specific layers for local clients, including batch normalization (BN)~\cite{li2021fedbn}, high-frequency convolution~\cite{chen2021personalized} and prediction layers~\cite{wang2022personalizing}.
+Additionally, several methods enhanced data diversity~\cite{liu2021feddg, zhou2023fedfa} to refine data distribution and mitigate statistical heterogeneity~\cite{ye2023heterogeneous}.
 These approaches strive to mitigate the impact of domain shifts across clients in supervised scenarios with fully annotated training samples.
-They ignore the heavy annotation costs for each client.
-Unlike them, we further leverage active learning to reduce costs by selecting the most informative data and propose a label-efficient method for federated learning with domain shifts.
+Unfortunately, they ignore the substantial annotation costs for each client.
+In contrast, we further leverage active learning to reduce annotation costs by selecting the most informative data and propose a label-efficient method for federated learning with domain shifts.